KingWilliamsGPT/json_to_cvss_vector/readme.md

 ## Error Handling

-If the input JSON is invalid or missing mandatory fields, the library will raise a `ValueError` with a descriptive message.
+If the input dictionary is invalid or missing mandatory fields, the library will raise a `ValueError` with a descriptive message.
 For example:

 ```python
 try: